Taxation of international executives

 When are estimates/prepayments/withholding of tax due in Romania?
 For example: monthly, annually, both, and so on.

 For employment income, tax has to be withheld and paid on a monthly basis, by the 25th of each month for the previous month.

-For self-employment income or rental income, payments on account should be made by the individual taxpayer on a quarterly basis.
+For self-employment income or rental income, payments on account should be made by the individual taxpayer annually.

 Is there any Relief for Foreign Taxes in Romania?
 For example, a foreign tax credit (FTC) system, double taxation treaties, and so on?